Beyond Isolated Investor: Predicting Startup Success via Roleplay-Based Collective Agents: Abstract

 \section{Abstract}

-Due to the high value and high failure rate of startups, predicting their success has become a critical challenge across interdisciplinary research.
-Existing approaches typically model success prediction from the perspective of a single decision-maker, overlooking the collective dynamics of investor groups that dominate real-world venture capital (VC) decisions.
-In this paper, we propose SimVC-CAS, a novel collective agent system that simulates VC decision-making as a multi-agent interaction process.
-By designing role-playing agents and a GNN-based supervised interaction module, we reformulate startup financing prediction as a group decision-making task, capturing both enterprise fundamentals and the behavioral dynamics of potential investor networks.
-Each agent embodies an investor with unique traits and preferences, enabling heterogeneous evaluation and realistic information exchange through a graph-structured co-investment network.
-Using real-world data from PitchBook and under strict data leakage controls, we show that SimVC-CAS significantly improves predictive accuracy while providing interpretable, multiperspective reasoning, for example, approximately 25\% relative improvement with respect to average precision@10.
-SimVC-CAS also sheds light on other complex group decision scenarios.
+Due to the high value and high failure rates of startups, predicting their success is a critical challenge.
+Existing approaches typically model startup success from a single decision-maker's perspective, overlooking the collective dynamics that dominate real-world venture capital (VC) decision-making.
+We propose \textbf{SimVC-CAS}, a collective agent system that simulates VC decisions as a multi-agent interaction process.
+By designing role-playing agents and a GNN-based supervised interaction module, we reformulate startup financing prediction as a group decision-making task, capturing both enterprise fundamentals and investor network dynamics.
+Each agent represents an investor with distinct traits and preferences, enabling heterogeneous evaluations and realistic information exchange over a graph-structured co-investment network.
+Using both proprietary and public VC data with strict anti-leakage controls, we show that SimVC-CAS significantly improves predictive performance, achieving approximately 25\% relative improvement in average precision@10, while exhibiting consistency with real investor decisions.
+The interaction mechanism is particularly effective for network-central startups, confirming the importance of network in VC decision-making.
+Analysis of agents' reasoning for decision changes further reveals how network environment influence decision quality, demonstrating the system's interpretability.
+Our approach may generalize to broader group decision-making scenarios.
+Our code is available~\footnote{https://anonymous.4open.science/r/SimVC-CAS-888C}.